-Vssd.
 Ground for all digital logic and I/O pins.

-Vddio0, Vddio1, Vddio2, Vddio3.
+Vddio0, Vddio1, Vddio2, Vddio3

 Supply for I/O pins.
 See pinouts for specific I/O pin to Vddio mapping.
 Each Vddio must be tied to a valid operating voltage (1.71 V to 5.5 V), and must be less than or equal to Vdda.
 If the I/O pins associated with Vddio0, Vddio2 or Vddio3 are not used then that Vddio should be tied to ground (Vssd or Vssa).

-XRES (and configurable XRES).
+XRES (and configurable XRES)

 External reset pin.
 Active low with internal pull-up.
-In 48-pin SSOP parts and 48-pin QFN parts, P1[2] may be configured as XRES.
-In all other parts the pin is configured as a GPIO.
+Pin P1[2] may be configured to be a XRES pin; see "Nonvolatile Latches (NVLs)" on page 22.